tud-hri/cei-model/README.md

 # Simple Merging Simulation for CEI model
 This project contains a simulation environment for two vehicle in a simplified merging scenario.
 The scenario is symmetrical and the vehicles are modelled as point mass objects that can move in a single dimension.
 The acceleration of these vehicles can be controlled by computational agents.
 This simulation environment was created to study the Communication-Enabled Interaction Model (CEI Model).
+This repository was tested with Python 3.12.

 ## CEI Model